AusDavo/CertainKey-Templates/certainkey_report_populated_draft.md

 ### Data Security

 - Deleted all sensitive wallet descriptor and key data following finalisation to ensure confidentiality.
+The wallet descriptor hash, included in this report, is a one-way cryptographic output that protects privacy while allowing verification if needed.

 ### Regulatory Fit

 - Aligns with ASIC, ATO, and AASB 1056 standards for fair-value reporting of self-managed superannuation fund assets.

+---

 ## Detailed Results